SteeltoeOSS/Documentation/api/v4/connectors/usage.md

 ## Cloud Foundry

 Steeltoe Connectors were originally created to provide out-of-the-box support for discovering common services on Cloud Foundry, and as such they've historically had a pretty direct connection to each other.
 As of version 3.0, in preparation of support for other platforms, the Cloud Foundry specific pieces have been extracted to a separate NuGet package.
-No new code is required** to activate Cloud Foundry portion of Connectors (assuming the `CloudFoundryConfigurationProvider` has already been added), only the addition of a NuGet reference for `Steeltoe.Connector.CloudFoundry`.
+No new code is required** to activate Cloud Foundry portion of Connectors (assuming the `CloudFoundryConfigurationProvider` has already been added), only the addition of a NuGet reference for `Steeltoe.Connectors.CloudFoundry`.

 >** If you [publish your application as a single file](https://docs.microsoft.com/dotnet/core/deploying/single-file) prior to deployment, this assembly will not be included in the output unless there is a reference to it.
 Package version 3.0.2 adds the no-op method `CloudFoundryConnector.EnsureAssemblyIsLoaded()`, which can be called from anywhere in your application, to support this scenario.